William Cookworthy

 William Cookworthy (12 April 1705 – 17 October 1780) was an English Quaker minister, a successful pharmacist and an innovator in several fields of technology.
 He was the first person in Britain to discover how to make hard-paste porcelain, like that imported from China.
 He subsequently discovered china clay in Cornwall.
 In 1768 he founded a works at Plymouth for the production of Plymouth porcelain; in 1770 he moved the factory to Bristol, to become Bristol porcelain, before selling it to a partner in 1773.
+In Kingsbridge there is now a museum named after him which features an exhibition about his life and works.

 Parents, birth, siblings and early life

 He was born of Quaker parents in Kingsbridge, Devon on 12 April 1705.
 His father, also called William, was a weaver and his mother was Edith, the daughter of John and Margaret Debell of St Martin-by-Looe in east Cornwall: they had married in 1704.
 Their children were: